A GUIDE TO GROWING EDIBLE FLOWERS

 Common names: Carnation, Pinks

-Dianthus need a fertile, well-drained soil that is alkaline.
+Dianthus needs a fertile, well-drained soil that is alkaline.

-Most dianthus have a pleasant, spicy, floral, clove-like taste and are ideal for decorating or adding to cakes.
+Most of these flowers have a pleasant, spicy, floral, clove-like taste and are ideal for decorating or adding to cakes.
 They’ll also make a colorful garnish to soups and salads.
 The petals of Sweet Williams will add zest to ice cream, sorbets, salads, fruit salad, dessert sauces, and stir-fries.

 It is advisable to remove the white heel at the base of the petal as this has a bitter taste.

 Botanical name: Lavandula angustifolia, formerly named L. officinalis

 Common name: Lavender

 Lavender flourishes best in dry, well-drained, sandy or gravelly soils in full sun.
 It can be used for both, ornamental and culinary purposes.
 Culinary Lavender is a member of the mint family and is close to rosemary, sage, and thyme.

 English Lavender (Lavandula angustifolia, particularly ‘Munstead’ ) has the sweetest fragrance of all the lavenders and is the one most commonly used in cooking.
 You can add it to your salads, or use it in most dishes in place of rosemary.
 You can also add flowers to your cakes or use them as decoration or even make your own lavender sugar to use in beverages and baked goods.